top of page

 Now how did that all happen?

-The story of Fris reminds us of the three Frisian soldiers Ilderado from Groningen, Leomot from Stavoren and Hiaro from Esens, together with a nun named Celdui from Esens too, who out of the blue find on the trail near Rome the body of Saint Magnus.
-This occured in the ninth century.
+The story of Fris reminds us of the three Frisian soldiers Ilderado from the town of Groningen, Leomot from the town of Stavoren and Hiaro from the town of Esens, together with a nun named Celdui from Esens too, who out of the blue find on the trail near the city of Rome the body of Saint Magnus.
+This occurred in the ninth century.
 Saint Magnus too was a soldier-saint, in this case a legionnaire of the Roman army.
-The three Frisians who found Saint Magnus body were in service of the Frankish army, and had been chasing a Saracen army all the way down to region Apulia in southern Italy.
+The three Frisians who found Saint Magnus body were in service of the Frankish army, and had been chasing a Saracen army all the way down to the region of Apulia in southern Italy.
 Besides Frisians fighting in Frankish armies against Saracens, in both stories a (red) banner is an important element as well.
 The difference is, the events around Saint Magnus took place a century later.
 In the year 848, to be precise.

 Saint Fris